Authored by the expert who managed and guided the team behind the Gabon Property Pack

 Are we in a buyer or a seller market in Gabon as of 2026?

-As of early 2026, the Gabon property market leans toward buyer-friendly conditions because financing costs are elevated, a new housing tax has added friction, and the pool of qualified mortgage buyers remains very small.
+As of early 2026, Gabon's residential property market leans toward a buyer's market overall, because financing has gotten more expensive (BEAC lifted its policy rate to 4.75% in December 2025), a new housing tax adds friction, and the pool of mortgage-backed buyers remains extremely small.

 Are homes overpriced, or fairly priced in Gabon as of 2026?